na-na-hi/renget/archive/guier.md

 ***
 ####->What Is Star Citizen/Squadron 42?<-

-Star Citizen is an ambitious kickstarter videogame project  that consists of an MMO and singleplayer space opera built on a fork of the CryEngine, now officially dubbed StarEngine, first announced on October 10th, 2012 at GDC by Chris Roberts, creator of the Wing Commander game series.
+Star Citizen is an ambitious kickstarter videogame project  that consists of an MMO and single-player space opera built on a fork of the CryEngine, now officially dubbed StarEngine, first announced on October 10th, 2012 at GDC by Chris Roberts, creator of the Wing Commander game series.
 Later that month, on October 18th, the [Star Citizen Kickstarter page](https://www.kickstarter.com/projects/cig/star-citizen) was officially launched, and quickly met its initial funding goal of $2 million.
-After the Kickstarter campaign reached its goal and beyond, CIG transferred the project to their own website, where it continues fundraising today primarily through ship sales—or "pledges," if you will.
+After the Kickstarter campaign reached its goal and beyond, CIG transferred the fundraiser to their own website, where it continued to gain funds primarily through ship sales—or "pledges," if you will.

 The MMO portion of Star Citizen, the "**[Persistent Universe](https://starcitizen.tools/Persistent_Universe)**", is an immersive open world space sim  PvPvE sandbox, that is currently still in its alpha development phase.
 The PU consists of 100 player cap servers and one explorable star system called **Stanton** that is home to:
->4 Planets, 1 of them being a Gas giant.
+>4 planets, 1 of them being a Gas giant.
->4 Handcrafted explorable cities per planet, including a floating city in the gas giant.
+>4 handcrafted explorable cities per planet, including a floating city in the gas giant.
->12 Moons, 3 in orbit per planet.
+>12 moons, 3 in orbit per planet.
->4 Orbital stations, and 16 more within [Lagrange points](https://starcitizen.tools/Lagrangian_point).
+>4 orbital stations, and 16 more within [Lagrange points](https://starcitizen.tools/Lagrangian_point).

 Along with derelict outposts of various types, [caves](https://starcitizen.tools/Caves_and_caverns), small underground facilities, derelict settlements, [a prison](https://starcitizen.tools/Prison), and an outlaw space station called [Grim Hex](https://starcitizen.tools/Grim_HEX).
 You can visit all these seamlessly without any loading screens.
 There are over [100 flyable ships/variants](https://starcitizen.tools/Purchasing_ships), that can be bought for [in-game currency](https://starcitizen.tools/Alpha_UEC).
 The game currently offers a few different professions, with various levels of polish and depth that I've given a brief rundown further down below.